-As contrary to the popular belief, the ants you see around wooden surfaces do not really eat wood.
+Contrary to popular belief, the ants you see around wooden surfaces do not really eat wood.
 They burrow into wood to make nests.
-Carpenter ants are the most common wood nesting ants.
-Another one is the C. clarithorax which is smaller as compared to carpenter ants.
-It is typically black and yellow.
+Carpenter ants are the most common wood-nesting ants.
+They have large jaws for chewing through the wood to create tunnels and galleries.

-These ants are omnivorous so they eat other insects, honeydew, and nectar.
-Ants enter a house to search moisture and nesting sites, setting up colonies of thousands of ants.
+These ants are omnivorous, so they eat other insects, honeydew, and nectar.
+They usually enter a house to search for moisture and nesting sites, setting up colonies of thousands of ants.

 In fact, indoor sites are satellites of the central nest located outdoors in wood piles, landscaping material, or trees.
-Knowing how to determine ant infestation and control measures of wood-nesting ants help in saving your house and the trees around.
+Knowing how to determine ant infestation and preparing control measures for wood-nesting ants will greatly help to save your house and woodwork.

 Entomologists insist that treating all colonies on and around a property is important to totally control and eliminate ant infestation.
-Locating and eradicating the parent nest and getting rid of all satellite nests are the only permanent solution.
-Carpenter ants can only be eradicated using pesticide so you need to contact a professional ant exterminator for assistance.
+Locating and eradicating the parent nest and removing all satellite nests are the only permanent solution.
+Carpenter ants can only be eradicated using pesticides, so you need to contact a professional ant exterminator for assistance.

 Preventing ant infestation by trimming shrubs and trees is the best cure to keep ants away from structures.
-Seal off any possible entry point, reducing mulch depth 2 and 3 inches around structures.
+You must seal off any possible entry point and reduce mulch depth by 2 and 3 inches around structures.

-Keeping soil away from wood floors and wooden structures and increasing ventilation to garages and attics prevent decay and moisture.
-Also, keep potential food sources all in tightly-sealed containers.
+Keep the soil away from your wooden flooring and structures as much as possible.
+You can also increase ventilation in garages and attics to prevent decay and moisture.
+Also, keep all potential food sources in tightly-sealed containers.

 What Are the Household Remedies?

-Using boric acid is a common practice by mixing 1/3 powdered sugar to 2/3 boric acid.
+Using boric acid is a common practice to eliminate ants.
+You can do this home remedy by mixing 1/3 powdered sugar with 2/3 boric acid.
 Fill bottle caps with the sugar and boric acid mixture and set it down around the area where ants are seen.
-When the ants return to their nest, the solution will also kill the other ants in the nest.
+When the ants return to their nest, the boric solution will kill the other ants.

 What are the Differences Between Ants and Termites?

 You need a magnifying glass and a bright light to inspect whether the crawling creature is an ant or a termite.
-If you look at body shape of the insect, check the abdominal area because a termite has a rectangular body shape without “waist,” or narrowing in the center.
-In contrast, an ant has a well-defined narrow and constricted waist.
+If you look at the body shape of the insect, check the abdominal area because a termite has a rectangular body shape without a “waist” or narrowing in the center.
+In contrast, an ant has a well-defined narrow, and constricted waist.

 The antennae of a termite are straight and beaded, and the ant’s antennae are “elbowed” or bent.
 Both insects have four wings.
-A termite has equal sized wings while the hind wings of ants are shorter than the front forewing.
+A termite has equal-sized wings, while the hind wings of ants are shorter than the front forewing.
 The wings of ants are disproportionate to their body.
-The wings of termites fall off easily, which are usually seen near the termite nest opening.
+On the other hand, the wings of termites fall off easily, usually seen near a termite nest opening.

 Ants are dark-colored or reddish.
-They are usually seen in the open finding food.
+They are usually seen in the open area when finding food.
 Termites are transparent, creamy white in color, and tend to avoid light.
-While termites eat wood where they nest, while ants merely dig or excavate their nests into the wood.
-Ants don’t eat wood.
+While termites eat the timber where they nest, ants do not consume any wood.
+Instead, they merely dig or excavate to build shelters inside the structures and furniture.

-Ants do not really eat wood, instead, they create tunnels, colonies, and nests.
+Ants do not really eat wood.
+Instead, they create tunnels, colonies, and nests.
 If you notice small piles of frass or wood shavings below the holes, these are likely positive signs of ant infestation.
-Ant infestation can be controlled by getting rid of those that attract them.
-If household measures don’t control ant infestation, seek professional help.
-Do you find this article helpful?
-If so, like and share as well as leave a comment below.
+An ant infestation can be controlled by removing those that attract them.
+If household measures don’t control ant infestation, seek professional help before the infestation-related damage worsens.